 \subsubsection{Relevance of NewHorizon to study satellite planes}

-This volume contains dozens of Milky Way-like systems at $z=0.17$ (the lowest available redshift).
+This volume contains dozens of systems above Milky-Way mass at $z=0.17$ (the lowest available redshift).
 Its large volume allows for the full reconstruction of both the cosmic and fine-grained cosmic web around these galaxies while its maximal spatial resolution of 35 pc allows for precise modeling of the formation of dwarf satellite streams along cosmic filaments and of the individual structures of galaxies, as can be seen on Figure \ref{fig:mainmap}.

 Indeed, NewHorizon resolves dwarfs down to stellar masses of $M_* \approx 10^{5.8} \mathbf{M_\odot}$ with at least 50 stellar particles, amounting to more than 5200 dwarfs at $z<0.2$.
 Galaxies with ${M_* > 10^{6.5} \mathbf{M_\odot}}$ are resolved with at least 240 particles, allowing for accurate reconstruction of the dwarfs angular momentum and structure.
-It is also notable that the resolution in filaments several Mpc away for Milky Ways remains within 35 kpc, ensuring that thinner gas streams comparable to the height of satellite planes can be resolved, as is visible on the right inserts of Fig.~\ref{fig:mainmap}.
+It is also notable that the resolution in filaments several Mpc away for Milky Ways and more massive galaxies remains within 35 kpc, ensuring that thinner gas streams comparable to the height of satellite planes can be resolved, as is visible on the right inserts of Fig.~\ref{fig:mainmap}.